California prepares for coronavirus surge in week ahead

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-Senior homes in Burbank and Yucaipa reported at least three deaths this weekend in potential outbreaks.
+Senior homes in Burbank and Yucaipa reported three deaths this weekend in potential outbreaks.

 Vernon Robinson, a resident of the Alameda Care Center in Burbank, died Thursday in the hospital after his wife, Willa, said he had tested positive for COVID-19.
 The 81-year-old had Alzheimer’s disease and underlying heart and lung conditions.